Foreign investors navigate turmoil in Chinese markets with new playbook

-The implosion in Chinese equity prices after a domestic, debt-fueled buying binge has triggered a range of responses from foreign investors.
+The implosion in Chinese equity prices after a domestic, debt-fuelled buying binge has triggered a range of responses from foreign investors.

 Those who remain bullish on China’s long-run economic prospects have switched more of their focus to the Hong Kong market because valuations are lower, it is better regulated, and less prone to the whims of officials in Beijing than the mainland markets in Shanghai and Shenzhen.

 Funds that see the recent declines in the yuan, Chinese asset prices, and the nation’s exports as a harbinger of much more economic pain to come are responding with an array of maneuvers.
-Those include betting against the currencies of Asian trading partners, and shorting British banks HSBC Holdings Plc (HSBA.L) and Standard Chartered Plc (STAN.L), who both have big exposure to China.
+Those include betting against the currencies of Asian trading partners, and shorting British banks HSBC Holdings Plc and Standard Chartered Plc, who both have big exposure to China.

 Some are even buying U.S. mortgage-backed bonds on the expectation that rich Chinese will take money out of China and pour it into U.S. real estate as a safe haven.